sklinkusch/jsfunctions/RegExp.md

 # Regular Expressions (Regex, Regexp, RegEx, or RegExp)
 Regular expressions are patterns used for character recognition in strings.
 They consist of simple characters and special characters.
+Regular expressions originate in the script language Perl.

 ## Creation of a regular expression
 There are two ways in creating a regular expression: